-Flower Basket Removal- If you’ve got time, come on down to DeRivera Park on Thursday, October 5th at 9 a.m. to help remove the beautiful flower baskets that decorate our lampposts.
+Flower Basket Removal- If you have time, come down to DeRivera Park on Thursday, October 5th at 9 a.m. to help remove the beautiful flower baskets that decorate our lampposts.
 Meet across the street from Pasquale’s Restaurant.

-Aurora Jackson-Congratulations to Derek Jackson and Jenny Stasko on the birth of a 7.1 lbs 19-inch daughter, Aurora Joanne Jackson, on Sunday, Sept.
+BIRTHS Aurora Jackson-Congratulations to Derek Jackson and Jenny Stasko on the birth of a 7.1 lbs 19-inch daughter, Aurora Joanne Jackson, on Sunday, Sept.
 15th, at St. John Westshore in Westlake, OH.
-Derek is employed at the Goat, and Jenny has worked at the Keys and also at the Goat.
+Derek is employed at the Goat, and Jenny has worked at the Keys and the Goat.

-Derek Jackson & Jenny Stasko- Congratulations to Derek Jackson and Jenny Stasko who became engaged to be married on an island cliff on the West Shore at sunset time on September 5th.
-Derek works at the Goat and Jenny works at the Keys and the Goat.
+ENGAGEMENTS Derek Jackson & Jenny Stasko- Congratulations to Derek Jackson and Jenny Stasko, who became engaged to be married on an island cliff on the West Shore at sunset on September 5th.
+Derek works at the Goat, and Jenny works at the Keys and the Goat.